 Prevention of STI and STDs

-- Proper use of condom for all forms of sexual contact
+- Proper use of a condom for all forms of sexual contact

 - Vaccinate yourself against Hepatitis B and Human papillomavirus (HPV)